relateddigital/visilabs-android/README.md

 If you do not use AndroidX, you may use  [Visilabs Module - Support library](https://github.com/relateddigital/visilabs-android-sdk/releases/tag/3.0.3-module-supportlibrary).
 But we will not contribute support library in the future.
 This is our last supported version.

 For use this module,
-Plese download first ; When your project is open File->New -> Import Module and select path where you locate to module.
-After that do not forget to link module adding  ```   implementation project(path: ':visilabs-android') ```to app level build.gradle
+*Plese download first ;
+*Open your project which you want to use Visilabs *Follow steps : Android Studio -> File -> New -> Import Module and select path where you want to locate module and rename it.
+*Please do not forget to link module adding  ```   implementation project(path: ':visilabs-android') ```to your build.gradle

 Also you can check  [Visilabs support library demo application](https://github.com/relateddigital/visilabs-android-sdk/releases/tag/3.0.3-supportlib) for demo purpose.
 Also you can use its module.